 Effective October 1, 2023, the Company began analyzing loans on an individual basis when management determined that the loan no longer exhibited risk characteristics consistent with the risk characteristics existing in its designed pool of loans, under the Company's CECL methodology.
-This differs from the definition of loans considered to be impaired at September 30, 2023.
 Loans individually analyzed include certain nonaccrual loans.

-As of December 31, 2023, the amortized cost basis of individually analyzed loans amounted to \$13.9 million, of which \$13.8 million were considered collateral dependent.
+As of March 31, 2024, the amortized cost basis of individually analyzed loans amounted to \$14.1 million, of which \$14.0 million were considered collateral dependent.
 For collateral dependent loans where the borrower is experiencing financial difficulty and repayment is likely to be substantially provided through the sale or operation of the collateral, the ACL is measured based on the difference between the fair value of the collateral adjusted for sales costs and the amortized cost basis of the loan, at measurement date.
 Certain assets held as collateral may be exposed to future deterioration in fair value, particularly due to changes in real estate markets or usage.

-The following table presents the amortized cost basis and related allowance for credit loss of individually analyzed loans considered to be collateral dependent as of December 31, 2023.
+The following tables present the amortized cost basis and related allowance for credit loss of individually analyzed loans considered to be collateral dependent as of March 31, 2024 and December 31, 2023.